10 Interesting Facts About Vietnam That Can Make You Surprised

 happy vietnamese family

-Before making a decision about a certain way of addressing, you must determine the relationship between yourself and the other person.
-If you are a friend of the same age or someone younger than you, just calling them by their first name is enough.
+Before deciding to call a person, you must determine the relationship between yourself and the other person.
+That human is a friend if you and that one are the same age.
+If someone is younger than you, just calling them by their first name is enough, or call them “Em.”

-On the contrary, if the other speakers do not belong to two groups of friends or younger people, it starts to become more confusing.
-Vietnamese people call each other according to each person’s correct hierarchy, but that hierarchy is only established in the relationship with each specific communication object.
+Vietnamese people call each other according to each person’s correct hierarchy.
+Still, that hierarchy is only established in the relationship with each specific communication object.
 However, this person’s relationship with different people is not the same, so it becomes a “brain hack” point in Vietnamese communication culture.

 For example, with the same man named “Nam,” but in each different relationship, this person’s title will not be the same.
 It could be Cháu (nephew), Anh (brother), or Chú (uncle).
 And so, you will encounter the phenomenon that sometimes this person is called Anh Nam (older brother Nam), and other times Chú Nam (uncle Nam).